eclipsesource/jsonforms/partials/docs/setup.md

    description="The final state of the application"
 %}

-Once you have completed the initial setup, we recommend you continue with the section [Define your first form](#/docs/firstform), which explains the initial state in more detail.
+Once you have completed the initial setup, we recommend you to continue with the section ['Getting started with your first form'](#/docs/firstform), which explains the initial state in more detail.